Quitch/GW-AI-Overhaul/README.md

 No. Queller won't break this mod, it simply won't be used.

-**Q. Where did the system descriptions go?**

-They were removed to make space for planetary intelligence.

 **Q. Will Sub Commanders fighting for me have the same personality if I fight against them?**

 Yes.
 Mostly.